grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Just a nominal hair of down angle on the dive plane."
 Said Hemi.

 Owen was ready for this, his other hand still on the bigger wheel that controlled the dive planes.
-He inched it a small way around its circumference.
+He rolled it a tiny amount around its circumference.

 "As soon as you feel the angle on the boat Owen, level it back out again."
 By the time Hemi had said this, the _Prospect_ already had a slight angle down on the bow.